 - Know your peptide vial strength.
 Example: 5 mg or 10 mg vial.
 Check the label carefully.

 - Decide how much bacteriostatic water to add.
-More water increases the injection volume.
+More water increases the measured volume.
 Less water gives smaller volumes.
-Use the amount of water recommended for your peptide.
+Use the recommended water volume for your peptide.

 - Enter the numbers into the calculator.
 Input the peptide vial size (mg) and the water volume (ml).
 The calculator will process the values automatically.